phm97/objviewer/README.md

 ## Features
 Obj viewer works fine with a lot of obj files.
-However, some files contain some instructions not supported by this loader.
-Loading such files results in a crash of the application.
+However, some files contain instructions not supported by this loader.
+Loading such files may result in a crash of the application.
 Here are the instructions not supported
 - vp
 - l